Business Associate Agreement

-BAAs are one of the most common weak points in HIPAA programs.
-We help you determine where agreements are required, strengthen contract language, align vendor workflows to obligations, and maintain evidence that supports defensible vendor governance.
+BAAs are one of the most common weak spots in HIPAA programs.
+We help you find where agreements are needed, tighten contract terms, align vendor workflows, and keep proof that supports solid vendor oversight.

 What Is This Service?

-BAA services include vendor scope analysis, agreement review, remediation guidance, and workflow setup.
-The goal is to make BAA management consistent across onboarding, renewals, service changes, incidents, and subcontractor use.
+BAA services cover vendor scope analysis, agreement review, fix guidance, and workflow setup.
+The goal is a consistent process for onboarding, renewals, service changes, incidents, and sub-vendor use.

-We help teams move from ad hoc contract handling to a repeatable process.
-That process should make sense for legal, compliance, procurement, and operations.
+We help teams move from scattered contract handling to a repeatable process.
+It works for legal, compliance, procurement, and operations.

-Vendor ecosystems change quickly, so we focus on sustainability.
-You get clear guidance on review timing, reassessment triggers, and ownership so your BAA program stays current.
+Vendor lists change fast.
+You get clear guidance on when to review, what triggers a reassessment, and who owns each decision so your BAA program stays current.

 Who Needs This?